 - Step 1 Follow Best Management Practices. - Do not drain oil into bilge. - Keep bilge area as dry as possible.
 Inspect fluid lines regularly and fix all fluid leaks promptly. - Use absorbent bilge pads to soak up oil and fuel. - Clean bilge areas after engine maintenance. - Step 2 Coordinate with the ENRD at 804-633-8255 for bilge water removal and disposal.
-Bilge water can be drained at the Central Vehicle Wash Facility.
-This facility needs to be scheduled in RFMSS. - NOTES: Do NOT discharge bilge fluids to surface waters or on to the ground.
+AAVs bilge disposal needs to be coordinated with off-site vendor. - NOTE: Do NOT discharge bilge fluids to surface waters or on to the ground.

-For additional guidance contact the ENRD by phone at 804-633-8255 or via e-mail (usarmy.fort-walker.id-sustainment.mbx.enrd-mailbox@army.mil).
+For additional guidance, contact the ENRD by phone at 804-633-8255 or via e-mail (usarmy.fort-walker.id-sustainment.mbx.enrd-mailbox@army.mil).